noemiquezada/apichallenge/README.md

 ## My Approach

 I took an incremental approach to the challenge.
 I started by reviewing and analyzing the different stages of the challenge, what was required (i.e. registration, passsing a token along with each request, using POST method to communicate with server) and created a blueprint of what I needed to implement before writing any code.
-I also put some thought on what AngularJS modules I could use to help with t
+I also put some thought on what AngularJS modules I could use to help with.

 My rough blueprint followed a lose approach of the MVC (Model-View-Controller) framework.
 I created various Angular JS services (listed below) that encapsulated certain logic.

 The first service I created was the Challenge Service since my main concern in this challenge was to be able to implement the certain algorithms needed to pass each stage (i.e. reverse a string, find the needle in the haystack).
 I used console statements (tests/challenge.controller.js) to test that the algorithms worked before proceding on implementing any other aspect of the challenge.
+I would like to point out that the solutions presented are not the most optimal, it was the first solution that I was able to craft.
+My focus in this project was mostly completion instead of optimization.

 Once I had verified that the algorithms produced valid results, I began implementing the service that would interface with the Code2040Challenge API by focusing on registration and retrieving the token needed to submit the challenges.
 I used [**Restangular **](https://github.com/mgonto/restangular) service to simplify the communication with the Server.